-To assess the potential for adverse health effects to troops the following assumptions were made about dose and duration: All U.S. personnel at this location were expected to remain at this site for approximately 1 year.
-A conservative (protective) assumption is that personnel routinely consumed less than 5L/day of non-drinking water for up to 365 days (1-year).
+To assess the potential for adverse health effects to troops the following assumptions were made about dose and duration: All U.S. personnel at this location were expected to remain at this site for approximately one year.
+A conservative (protective) assumption is that personnel routinely consumed less than 5L/day of non-drinking water for up to 365 days (one year).
 It is further assumed that control measures and/or personal protective equipment were not used.
-A total of six ROWPU treated bulk water (Non-Drinking) samples were evaluated for this health risk assessment.
-No chemicals were detected at levels above the short or long-term MEGs.
+A total of seven disinfected bulk water (Non-Drinking) samples (four from FOB Geronimo and three from FOB Fiddler's Green) from 2009 to 2011 were evaluated for this health risk assessment.